abbbi/virtnbdbackup/README.md

 fly.
 This way, you can restore single files or even boot from an existing backup image without having to restore the complete dataset.

-The utility requires `nbdkit` to be installed on the system along with required qemu tools (`qemu-nbd`) and an loaded nbd kernel module.
+The utility requires `nbdkit with the python plugin` to be installed on the system along with required qemu tools (`qemu-nbd`) and an loaded nbd kernel module.
 It must be executed with superuser (root) rights or via sudo.

 The following example maps an existing backup image to the network block device `/dev/nbd0`: